SystemsApproach/tcpcc/design.rst

 which extends the concepts of TCP congestion avoidance to applications that more naturally send packets at a specific rate (e.g., the bitrate produced by a video codec at a given quality level).
-TFRC is typically integrated into RTP, an alternative transport protocol for real-time streaming.
+TFRC is typically used in conjunction with RTP, a transport protocol designed for real-time applications.
 We will see examples of such mechanisms in Chapter 6.

-Interestingly, many video applications that might at first seem like a natural fit for RTP-with-TFRC actually use TCP (see the discussion of DASH above for example).
-The two approaches are similar in that the application adjusts its sending rate (by adjusting its coding rate) based on how the transport protocol responds to congestion.
-DASH runs on top of regular TCP (which as we'll see in Chapter 4 makes no attempt to sustain a smooth sending rate), where as RTP-with-TFRC tries to sustain a more consistent rate while being "fair" with respect to the TCP flows it is competing against.
-(More on fairness in the next section.)
-The key factor in whether to use RTP-with-TFRC or DASH-over-TCP is how much buffer-induced delay the application can tolerate, with interactive videoconferencing preferring RTP and video-on-demand preferring DASH-over-TCP.
+Somewhat surprisingly, some video applications that might seem like a natural fit for RTP-with-TFRC actually use TCP; see the discussion of DASH above for example.
+Whether TFRC or TCP is used, the application adjusts its sending rate (by adjusting its coding rate) based on how the transport protocol responds to congestion.
+DASH observes the rate that is achieved by TCP and switches among coding levels to roughly match the application rate to the achieved throughput over some time interval.
+TFRC, in contrast, tries to sustain a more consistent rate while being "fair" with respect to the TCP flows it is competing against.
+The application tries to select coding parameters to match that fair rate.
+(We will say more on fairness in the next section.)
+The key factor in whether to use TFRC or DASH-over-TCP is how much buffer-induced delay the application can tolerate.
+For this reason, interactive videoconferencing applications tend to use RTP-with-TFRC while video-on-demand applications prefer DASH.

 Control-based versus Avoidance-based